Local government in New Jersey: Township

-The township form of government has a group of elected officials (the township committee) which serves as both the executive and legislative authority.
+The township form of government has a group of elected officials (the township committee) that serves as both the executive and legislative authority.
 This form of government is one of the oldest and is derived from the town meeting form of government used in New England, where the township committee has similar functions to the board of selectmen.
-The township committee has either three or five members elected at-large.
-Every year, the committee chooses one of their members to be the "mayor", becoming the moderator for meetings of the township committee but having no special powers.
+The township committee has either three or five members elected at large.
+Every year, the committee chooses one of its members to be the "mayor", becoming the moderator for meetings of the township committee but having no special powers.
 In general, all legislative and executive powers are exercised by the committee as a whole.
 The committee, however, may appoint an administrator to oversee the day-to-day operations of the municipality.
 The township form of government is only available to municipalities that are of the township type.
-Out of the 246 townships in the state, the township form of government is used by 141.
+Out of the 240 townships in the state, the township form of government is used by 141.

 Village

 The village form of government was made possible by the Village Act of 1891.
-This form consists of a five-member Board of Trustees elected for staggered three-year terms.
+This form comprises a five-member Board of Trustees elected for staggered three-year terms.
 The board selects a president and a treasurer from among the members.
 New incorporations under this form were stopped in 1961.

-While there are four municipalities that retain the Village type of government (Loch Arbour, Ridgefield Park, Ridgewood and South Orange), none of them still use the Village form of government.
+While there are 4 municipalities that retain the Village type of government (Loch Arbour, Ridgefield Park, Ridgewood and South Orange), none of them still use the Village form of government.
 Loch Arbour was the last to do so, but on December 20, 2011, its residents voted to change to the Walsh Act form of government, with a three-member board of commissioners.